PipelineAI/pipeline/docs/quickstart/sagemaker/README.md

 ```
 Notes:
 * This will take 5-10 mins.
-* (SageMaker is very slow when you deploy a new set of models.)
+* (SageMaker is very slow when deploying new models.)

 ### Run Load Test on Models CPU and GPU (100 Predictions)
 ```